yaoweibin/nginx_cross_origin_module/doc/README.txt

     }

 Description
-    This module can process the cross-origin resource sharing request with this protocol (<http://www.w3.org/TR/cors/>) by Javescript.
+    This module can process the cross-origin resource sharing Javascript request with this protocol (<http://www.w3.org/TR/cors/>).
 This module follows the protocol version of 20100727.

 Directives